Saving Space: Shelves vs. Modular Drawers vs. Flow Racking vs. Vertical Carousels

 High |

-Obviously, you’ll need to decide what matters most to you to make the right decision.
+Determine what matters most to you to make the right decision.
 Is it storage density?
-Labor cost reduction?
+Labor costs?
+Ease of access?
 Cost?
 Versatility?
 All of these storage & picking solutions offer advantages in balance, relative to each other.
-Other methods exist, as well, such as lazy susan bins, and hybrids of the above.
+Most warehouses mix these types of storage to balance loads, costs, versatility and space efficiency.
+We can help you lay out a warehouse that uses the right storage media in the right place for the right function.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.